rogercerpa/ProjectCreator/docs/WEBSOCKET-USER-GUIDE.md

 After connecting to the cloud server, you get:

-✅ **Real-time Updates**
+✅ **Real-time Notifications**
-- See changes instantly when projects are assigned
+- Get instant alerts when projects are assigned or updated
-- No need to refresh manually
+- No need to manually check for changes

 ✅ **Team Collaboration**
 - See who's online and working
-- Get notified when teammates make changes
+- Get notified when teammates make changes in MS Lists

 ✅ **Conflict Prevention**
 - Get alerts if multiple people work on same project